 Me: “No. Give it a chance.
 Aren’t you still up?
 If you sell now, you’ll lock in your losses.”

 Me: “We’re in the long game for wealth.
 Breathe.”

 The gut reaction when we see stocks dropping is to sell.
 Sell everything.
 Save what you can.
 Get out and run.
 All you can think about is how much money you could lose and why the stock market is really a hustle (it’s not).

 Selling when your stocks are low is a great way to guarantee you lose money.
 You haven’t realized a gain or loss until it’s sold, so instead of selling your stocks when they are low, sell them when they are high.
-You bought that company, ETF, or robo-advisor account because it made sense for a long-term investment.
-Don’t doubt yourself.
+You bought that company, ETF or robo-advisor account because it made sense for a long-term investment.
+Don’t doubt yourself now.

 Staying the course can be hard when you see your net worth falling.
 Keeping your emotions in check and remaining calm is important to ensuring long-term wealth creation.

-One way to stay calm is to stop checking your accounts.
+One way to stay calm is to stop checking your brokerage accounts.
 Delete the app.
 Block the website.
-Whatever you need to do to stop obsessing over the minute by minute value of your investments.
-Don’t look at your brokerage or retirement accounts.
+Whatever you need to do to stop obsessing over the minute by minute value of your investments, just don’t look at your brokerage accounts.
+That includes retirement accounts too.

 As much as you can, stay away from any financial news.
-People love to freak out and panic during a stock market crash.
-The financial news feeds on this and sometimes forgets to mention the “don’t panic” part.
+We, as humans, love to freak out and panic during a stock market crash.
+The financial news feeds on this fear and sometimes forgets to mention the “don’t panic” part.
 The news will stir emotions that will hurt you, not help you.